-The DDI tracks changes in deprivation to keep an eye on which communities are flourishing, and which are going off-track.
+The DDI tracks changes in deprivation to keep an eye on which communities are flourishing, and which ones require additional support or investment.

 With monthly updates of the index, the DDI enables us to quickly see which initiatives work, and where action is needed.

 The DDI will change the way we apportion resources to help grow the well-being of all New Zealanders.